Texas Election Resources

 How do I vote in Texas?

 Voting and elections are critical to our national infrastructure.
 Every year, Texans have the opportunity to exercise their right to vote, and this one is no different.
-The stakes are high.
-The July runoffs will decide over 30 Texas primary races.
 With the country’s democratic process moving forward in the midst of a pandemic, and vote-by-mail expansion in Texas stalled, Reform Austin has produced a guide on how to register and vote in the state.

 Am I eligible to vote in Texas?

 To be eligible to vote in the state’s primary runoffs, all Texans must be:

 - not a convicted felon (you may be eligible to vote if you have completed your sentence, probation and parole)

 - have been registered to vote as of the deadline (for the primary runoff, the deadline was June 15)

 Can I vote by mail?
 How?

 Not all Texans will be voting in person.
 Some have the opportunity to vote by mail.